scionproto/scion/doc/Environments.md

 ## Development with docker

 Docker-compose is used to run every service in its own container (including zookeeper).
-There is one dispatcher for all ASes and one SCIOND per AS.

-[//]:
-    #
-    "We run one dispatcher and one SCIOND per AS, their sockets are shared to the infra services using docker volumes.
-Each AS has its own docker network."
+We run two dispatchers and one SCIOND per AS.
+There is one dispatcher sharing its socket to the infra services using docker volumes and another sharing its socket to the BR.
+Each AS has its own docker network.
+And every BR to BR link is a docker network.

 ## Testing with supervisor and docker (CI and `./tools/ci/local`)